Best Guitar Strings for You: Acoustic, Electric, or Classical?

 Tip: Try recording your guitar with different string types (or watch demos online).
 You’ll hear how much of a difference string material makes even if you play the same notes.

-How Thick Should Your Strings Be?
+String Gauge: How Thick Should Your Best Guitar String Be?

 Once you’ve picked your string material, it’s time to choose the gauge that means how thick the strings are.
 This tiny detail changes everything: the feel, the sound, and how hard or easy it is to play.